Slot car: Scale

 In addition to the major scales, slot cars have been commercially produced in 1:48 scale and 1:43 scale, corresponding to O gauge model trains.
 1:48 cars were promoted briefly in the 1960s, and 1:43 slot car sets are generally marketed today (2007) as children's toys.
 So far, there is little organized competition in 1:43, but the scale is gaining some acceptance among adult hobbyists for its affordability and moderate space requirements.
-The E-Jaguar would be 4.3 in long in 1:43.
+The E-Jaguar is 4.3 in long in 1:43.